valdiman/PortlandHarborProject/README.md

 Click the "download" button beneath RStudio Desktop Click the button beneath "Download RStudio Desktop".
 This will download the correct installation file based on the operating system detected.
 Run the installation file and follow on-screen instructions.

 R FILES AND STRUCTURE
-It is recommended to create a project in R (e.g., PCB-Aerobic-Bioaugmentation-Study2.Rproj).
+It is recommended to create a project in R (e.g., PortlandHarborProject.Rproj).
 Download the project file (.Rproj) and the R subfolder where the scripts are located, and the Subfolders.R file.
 Run first the Subfolder.R file, which will generate all the subfolders for this project.
 The structure of this project includes an R subfolder where all the R scripts are located, as previously indicated.
 There is a Data subfolder where the data are storage, and then an Output subfolder, where the results are located.

-Data
-SPME and PUF data for individual PCB4 and PCB19 can be found at https://doi.org/10.25820/data.007563.
-The file 06_Dataset_final_PCBmass.csv needs to be downloaded and saved in the Data folder of the project.
+DATA

+The final dataset is available at: Slade, Alexis; Martinez, Andres; Mathieu-Campbell, Martine; Watkins, Shannon; Cohen, Cassie; Hornbuckle, Keri C (2025):Airborne polychlorinated biphenyl congener concentrations using PUF-PAS from the Portland Harbor Superfund Site, Portland, OR, 2022 [dataset publication series]. [dataset].
+PANGAEA, doi: https://doi.org/10.1594/PANGAEA.983837

+The dataset can be downloaded using the script found at 'R/ReadData/ReadAirConcentrationDataPangaea.R'.

+Air, water temperatures and wind speed were obtained from USGS and NOAA stations.
+The scripts are found in 'R/ReadData/ReadNOAAData.R' and 'R/ReadData/ReadUSGGData.R'.